 Department heads are authorized to make purchases on behalf of the Town in an amount up to $1,000.
 Multiple vouchers to the same vendor dated within twenty (20) days of each other, each of which is permitted under this paragraph, but the total of which is over $1,000, shall not be permitted without the Town Administrator’s review and approval.

-The Town Administrator is authorized to make and authorize purchases on behalf of the Town in an amount up to $5,000.
+The Town Administrator is permitted to authorize department head purchases on behalf of the Town in an amount up to $3,000.

-The Board shall approve, in advance, any purchase of $5,000 or more, subject to the requirements of Section 5.1 as well as d and e hereof.
+The Board shall approve, in advance, any purchase of $3,000 or more, subject to the requirements of Section 5.1 as well as d and e hereof.